School holidays are here or fast approaching. Although children are delighted, parents of children with special needs know it is a challenging time.

 - What routines will change?
 Dressing, wake up time, etc.

 - Are there particular skills you want to work on with your child over the summer?
 Social skills, coördination, riding a bike, swimming, etc.

 - Does your child need help with a particular subject this summer?

 - Does your child have medical or therapy appointments over the summer?

-- Are there exercises or other activities you need to do with your child to maintain your child’s progress?
-Handwriting, motor skills exercises, touch typing, etc.
+- Are there exercises or other activities you need to do to keep up your child’s progress?
+Think about handwriting, reading, motor skills exercises, touch typing, etc.

 - Is your family going away from home for a holiday?

 - Is your child going to a camp?